tferrari92/automate-all-the-things-braindamage/README.md

 Our app is made of two microservices (backend and frontend) and a database.
 Let's start with the backend.

-The [/my-app/backend directory](my-app/backend) on the repo is meant to represent the backend microservice application code repository.
+The [application-code/my-app/backend directory](/application-code/my-app/backend) on the repo is meant to represent the backend microservice application code repository.
 Here you'll find the code files and the corresponding Dockerfile for the backend service.

 There's four stages on this pipeline:

 On the Build stage we will use Docker to build a container image from the Dockerfile, tag it with the number of the pipeline run and push it to your DockerHub registry.

-On the Deploy Dev stage, we will checkout the repo and modify the [helm/my-app/backend/environments/values-dev.yaml file](helm/my-app/backend/environments/values-dev.yaml) and push the change to GitHub.
+On the Deploy Dev stage, we will checkout the repo and modify the [helm-charts/systems/my-app/backend/environments/values-dev.yaml file](/helm-charts/systems/my-app/backend/environments/values-dev.yaml) and push the change to GitHub.
 [But why?](https://i.gifer.com/2Gg.gif)<br>
 Remember how we just pushed the image to DockerHub with the new tag?
 And remember how ArgoCD is watching the helm/my-app directory?
 Well, this is how we tell ArgoCD that a new version of the backend microservice is available and should be deployed.
 We modify the image.tag value in the values-dev.yaml file and wait for ArgoCD to apply the changes.

 [This is how gentlemen manage their K8S resources](https://i.imgur.com/2Xntz2P.jpg).
 We are not some cavemen creating and deleting stuff manually with kubectl.
 We manage our infrastructure with **GitOps**.

 After the Deploy Dev stage is done, and only if it was successful, the Deploy Stage stage will commence.
-It will do the same thing as the previous stage, but this time modifying the [helm/my-app/backend/environments/values-stage.yaml file](helm/my-app/backend/environments/values-stage.yaml).
+It will do the same thing as the previous stage, but this time modifying the [helm-charts/systems/my-app/backend/environments/values-stage.yaml file](/helm-charts/systems/my-app/backend/environments/values-stage.yaml).

 We'll repeat the same process for Prod, but since Prod should be a more delicate environment, the Deploy Prod stage will require authorization from the top level excecutives (in this case it's you, congrats boss) to be executed.
 You'll receive an email with a link asking you to verify and approve the deployment to Prod.
 Go ahead and approve it.

 That's it!
 Your app was deployed to all environments!
 Good job buddy!

-This pipeline is automatically triggered everytime there are any changes commited inside the "backend service application code repository" (meaning the [/my-app/backend directory](my-app/backend)).
+This pipeline is automatically triggered everytime there are any changes commited inside the "backend service application code repository" (meaning the [pplication-code/my-app/backend directory](/application-code/my-app/backend)).
 In this manner, if the backend developers commit any changes to the backend service, they will be automatically built and deployed to the cluster.
 That's some delicious CI/CD for you baby.

-Now, if the infrastrucure team needs to make changes to the cluster resources, they would work on the "K8S infrastructure repository" (meaning the [/helm/my-app directory](helm/my-app)).
-Let's say they need to increase the number of pod replicas for the backend service in the prod environment, then they'd change the value of deployment.replicas in the [helm/my-app/backend/environments/values-prod.yaml file](helm/my-app/backend/environments/values-prod.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
+Now, if the infrastrucure team needs to make changes to the cluster resources, they would work on the "K8S infrastructure repository" (meaning the [helm-charts/systems/my-app directory](/helm-charts/systems/my-app)).
+Let's say they need to increase the number of pod replicas for the backend service in the prod environment, then they'd change the value of deployment.replicas in the [helm-charts/systems/my-app/backend/environments/values-prod.yaml file](/helm-charts/systems/my-app/backend/environments/values-prod.yaml), commit the change and wait for ArgoCD to apply the changes on the cluster.
 There's some tasty Gitops for you too.

 <br/>

 ## Instructions

-1. Go to "Pipelines" under "Pipelines" on the left side menu.
+1. On your GitHub repo, go to the "Actions" tab.
-2. Click on "New pipeline".
+2. Click on the "04-Build & deploy my-app-backend image" workflow.
-3. Select "GitHub".
-4. Select the repo, it should be "your-github-username/automate-all-the-things-braindamage"
-5. Select "Existing Azure Pipelines YAML file".
-6. Under "Branch" select "main" and under "Path" select "/azure-devops/03-build-and-deploy-backend.yml".
-Click "Continue".
-7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
-8. Click on "Run".
+3. Click on "Run workflow" (Use workflow from Branch: main).

 <br/>
 <br/>